Maintenance methods

 - Hydraulic jack

-Note: the list can be expanded to include another very useful tool - an electric drill with a set of drills and a chuck designed for a maximum drill diameter of 3/8 inches (M10).
+Note: the list can be expanded to include another very useful tool - an electric drill with a set of drill bits and a chuck designed for a maximum drill diameter of 3/8 inches (M10).

-The tools and accessories on this list are not used regularly, are expensive, or have limited applications.
-The purchase of many of them will not be justified if complex mechanical work is rarely performed.
-Maybe it's worth teaming up with some friends (or join a car club), to purchase such tools.
+The tools and equipment listed in this list are used infrequently, are expensive, or have a limited application.
+The purchase of many of them will not be justified if complex mechanical work is performed rarely.
+Maybe it's worth teaming up with some friends (or join a motorist's club), to acquire such tools.
 You can also rent them from specialists.

-The following list includes only those tools and accessories that are commercially available, and not those that the vehicle manufacturer produces specifically for dealers and branded service stations.
-References to such tools may occasionally appear throughout this manual.
+The following list includes only those tools and accessories that are commercially available and not those that the vehicle manufacturer produces specifically for dealers and service stations.
+References to such tools may appear occasionally throughout the text of this guide.

-This book usually provides an alternative method of doing the job, without the use of special tools.
-But sometimes there is no alternative to them.
-If this is the case, and the appropriate tools cannot be purchased or rented, then the work will have to be entrusted to the specialists of the company station.
+This book usually provides an alternative method of doing the job without using special tools.
+But sometimes there is no alternative.
+If this is the case and the appropriate tools cannot be purchased or rented, then the work will have to be entrusted to specialists from the company station.

 - Piston ring puller